GraphiteEditor/Graphite/README.md

 - Launch a website at www.graphite.design with a home page, blog, manual, and code documentation

 ### Remaining tasks for the MVP (0.1 release)
-- Graphite Editor Library
+- Editor Core Library
-- WASM wrapper for Graphite Editor Library
+- WASM wrapper for Editor Core Library
 - Panel system
 - Drawing vector shapes on screen
 - Properties panel and vector styling